Comic Sans: Misuse

 Comic Sans has become most infamous for its use in serious circumstances, such as warning signs and formal documents, in which it might appear too informal, unprofessional, or inappropriate.

 During the summer of 2010, NBA superstar LeBron James left the Cleveland Cavaliers in free agency, in a highly publicized media affair that culminated in a TV special called The Decision.
 The majority owner of the team (at the time), Dan Gilbert, reacted by posting a letter to Cavalier fans.
 The letter was criticized for its use of Comic Sans.

 In October 2012, a Dutch World War II memorial called Verzoening ("Reconciliation") was revealed on which the names of Jewish, Allied and German military deaths alike were written alongside each other in Comic Sans.
 The names were eventually scraped off after complaints from Jewish organizations, but the rewritten message was once again in Comic Sans.
 According to the city government, this was done because the letters fit the shape of the stone and were easily visible from a distance.
 It was, however, criticized for making the memorial appear "ugly" and "cheap".

 In September 2014, The Sydney Morning Herald printed a front page with Comic Sans, causing an uproar, despite its use being within speech bubbles in keeping with the origin of the typeface.

 In May 2015, after the presidential elections in Poland, the dean of the Faculty of Law and Administration of the Jagiellonian University in Kraków sent a congratulatory letter to president-elect Andrzej Duda, who was a graduate and employee of that faculty, written in Comic Sans.

 In August 2015, a number of Greek Prime Minister Alexis Tsipras's Syriza party members split and formed a new party, headed by Panagiotis Lafazanis.
 The official document of resignation was allegedly written in Comic Sans.

 In July 2018, a statue of former Chilean President Pedro Aguirre Cerda was inaugurated in Santiago.
 The commemorative plaque on the monument were written in Comic Sans, drawing negative attention on social media.

 In October 2019, when the United States House Intelligence Committee requested that two of Rudy Giuliani's associates, Lev Parnas and Igor Fruma, present documentation regarding their involvement in the Ukraine scandal, former Trump attorney John Dowd penned a letter of explanation printed in Comic Sans.

 That same month, as part of the United Kingdom's Brexit debate, the Conservative Party tweeted an image stating "MPs must come together and get Brexit done" using Comic Sans.
-The post was heavily mocked, but some commentators saw it as a deliberate attempt to use the typeface's notoriety in order to bring their message to a wider audience.
+The post was heavily mocked, but some commentators saw it as a deliberate attempt to use the typeface's notoriety to bring their message to a wider audience.